 According to a couple of trials, peppermint oil applied topically can relieve tension headache due to its relaxing effects, which smooth the muscles.
 The studies concluded that peppermint oil can be equally effective as some over-the-counter pain relievers.

 Peppermint should not be given to babies or young kids.
 Adults can drink copious amounts of tea, take one to two capsules two or three times a day, or three or four applications to the skin as ointment for itching, the University of Maryland Medical Center states.

 Also, those suffering from the following should try to avoid peppermint:

 For more precautions, the University of Maryland Medical Center has several warnings that should be noted.

-Viter Energy Mints deliver peppermint as a flavorful mint that can be taken sublingually (under the tongue) to deliver the essence right into the bloodstream in a hurry.
+Viter Energy Mints deliver peppermint as a flavorful mint that can be taken to deliver the essence right into the body in a hurry.

 Viter Energy Mints is aware of the herb's invigorating qualities and includes it in the mint's ingredients, along with other enlivening components, including caffeine and B vitamins.
 A Viter Energy Mint under the tongue can invigorate the mind and turn a person feeling dull in the morning or blase during the afternoon slump into a mental energy tycoon.
 Or they may feel at least a bit more invigorated.

 Each Viter Energy Mint contains 40 mg of caffeine, so limit your intake to about 10 mints per day to avoid getting too much of a good thing.

 Erectile dysfunction.
 In combination, those are two of the ugliest words known to man.
 But can caffeine help you get it up?